What are Dynamic Fractal Organizations?

 One major feature of fractals is their self-similarity, meaning smaller pieces of similar attributes within the larger whole.
 The individual parts are working together for the common outcome.
 They display interdependence, relying on each other while remaining at low complexity.
 Fractal systems are easy to scale up to any size.
 In nature, fractals are everywhere to be found.
 In flowers and trees and in living organisms like the nervous system or immune system.
 This type of fractal system can be applied to a community, economy or even a society.

 To combine the efficiency of the small group with the power of a larger organization we need to join all groups together.
 The solution is a dynamic fractal organizational model.
-The positive structures are based on the benefits of the small group size and the scalability of a fractal design to connect the individual groups.
+The fractal structures are based on the benefits of the small group size and the scalability of a fractal design to connect the individual groups.

-A positive structure is created by dividing the whole group of members into smaller groups of about six people each.
+A fractal structure is created by dividing the whole group of members into smaller groups of five to six people each.
 Each group will discuss the issues at hand on their own and compile a short summary of the ideas sorted by importance.
 To cooperate in between groups a representative or trustee from each group are selected, based on voting within the group.
 Six representatives from six different groups will then create a new circle of six people, keeping the optimal group size but now connecting six groups with a total of about 36 members.

 The process of discussing the issues will then continue in the new higher circle where the trustees will explain the ideas written down from its previous group meeting.
 Each trustee will also have the possibility to access to the individual team members of its previous group with follow up questions to clarify and deepen the propositions made.
 The process will continue in the same way as in the first group and once again the ideas will be compiled into a new summery and a new representative will be chosen.
 This will then continue in the same way until all members are connected.